ruanxuyi/ruanxuyi.github.io/source/_drafts/ubuntu-snappy-apu.md

 4. ~~fix driver issue for wan port(it works)~~
 4. ~~fix the driver issues for wirless card(it works)~~

-# Objective:
-Paradrop 2.0 will be deployed on the newest Ubuntu 15.04.
-The following task will try to deploy Ubuntu snappy on the paradrop router.

 # Writing the .img file to the SD card